 It’s a unique idea but can be a problem if you don’t have, or don’t have access to, a dehydrator.

 10. Freeze Into Ice Cubes For Smoothies

-This one I really liked, you add the pulp to a little bit of water and pour it into an ice cube tray, then when you’re next making a frozen smoothie you can use these ice cubes to get an extra thick smoothie that’s perfectly chilled.
+This one I really liked!
+Add the fruit pulp to a little bit of water and pour it into an ice cube tray.

 11. Put It Straight Into Smoothies

-Alternatively avoid the bother of freezing it first and add the pulp straight to your smoothie, this is good if you’ve added to much liquid and it’s come out a little runny.
-A few big spoonfuls of pulp thicken it up and make it really tasty.
-Can be done with vegetable pulp too but thought the fruit pulp was probably more versatile.
+This is great if you’ve added to much liquid and your smoothie’s come out a little runny.
+A few big spoonfuls of fruit pulp thicken it up and also make it even tastier.

 13. Put It In A Bokashi Bin (Compost)

 Like I said earlier, this is the easiest way to use your leftover pulp, since it requires next to no effort.